-TABLE A1.
-First-stage Results: Predicting County-level Turnout, 1948-2000 incumbent president condition this relationship, however.
+Democratic candidates, on average, are helped by higher turnout.
+The partisan composition of the electorate and the party of the incumbent president condition this relationship, however.
 Furthermore, we show that higher turnout results in greater levels of electoral volatility more generally.